 In the LCA/NZ, your SP3 Risk Management Officer is your District Professional Standards Officer.
 Professional Standards Officers have both a training and advisory role in relation to professional standards matters and the SP3 Safety Management System.

 Working With Children (type) Checks

-Parent/caregivers are not required to hold a WWCC or have attended PS training to simply attend ministry activities with their children.
-We encourage them to attend.
+No, parents and carers are not required to hold a working with children type check or have attended Professional Standards training to simply attend ministry activities with their children.
+We encourage them to attend activities.

 Working with Children type checks are mandated by legislation.

-It is the individual's responsibility to ensure that they personally manage their own 'Working with Children Type' check as required by the laws within their own jurisdictions.
-As managed and as required, individuals are asked to take the initiative to advising their SP3 Coordinators with regard to any change in the currency of their own 'Working with Children' type check
+It is an individual's responsibility to ensure that they personally manage their own Working with Children type check, as required by the laws within their own jurisdictions.
+Individuals need to keep their checks up to date and tell their SP3 Coordinators about any changes.

 Different jurisdictions need to respond to their own legislative requirements and will require different checks respective to the areas of engagement, eg working with vulnerable people, working with the disabled and the like.
 Please refer to your PSO regarding those related to working with vulnerable people.
 Using the SP3 Safety Management System and SMO to record such details and background checks makes sense to keep all such records together.